Specializing in beachside condominiums!

 - Will units in a particular condo complex be difficult to finance?

 It’s important to note that not all attached homes are condominiums.
-Condominium are legally structured differently than non-condominiums townhomes.
-And the legal structure of condos make them more difficult to finance.
-As a general rule, if the building has multiple stories with individual units on top of each other it is likely a condo.
-However, if the units are only next to each other it may or may not be a condo.
-And just to complicate the matter – there is yet a different legal structure for “co-ops”, but there are very few co-ops on the Space Coast.
+The word “condominium” refers to a legal structure describing how the property is owned and managed rather than to a specific style of home.
+Because of this legal structure and the requirements of how the property is managed, it may be more difficult to finance a condo.
+Style-wise, as a general rule, if the building has multiple stories with individual units on top of each other it is almost certainly a condo.
+However, if the units are only next to each other, it may or may not be a condo.
+And just to complicate matters further – there is yet a different legal structure for “cooperatives,” but there are very few co-ops on the Space Coast.

 Dreaming of owning a beach condo?

-We have Cocoa Beach Condos for Sale down to condos for sale in Melbourne Beach.
+We have beachside condos for sale from Cocoa Beach down to Melbourne Beach.

 Click the button below to see what’s currently for sale along the entire east coast of Brevard County.